 Wireless display technology has become prevalent, even standard infrastructure for meeting rooms and classrooms across the globe.
 Making displays wirelessly accessible empowers the participants in a room to share information more freely and naturally, improving meeting results and productivity.

 In the future when we look back, we suspect the evolution of wireless display technology from our current displays will seem obvious – the same way color televisions were a natural progression from the black and white sets.
 But, as the adage goes, hindsight is 20-20.
-Right now, as we live through the adoption phase of wireless display technology, there’s a gap between previous standards – i.e. the old way of doing things – and the new technology that will shape the future.
-As a provider of a wireless display solution, we want to offer an overview for those that may be new to the technology – what wireless displays are, what differentiates wireless display solutions, and how wireless displays are shaping the future of meetings and collaboration at the crossroads of our digital and interpersonal lives.
+Right now, as we live through the adoption and growth phase of wireless display technology, there’s a gap between previous standards – i.e. the old way of doing things – and the new technology that will shape the future.
+As a provider of a wireless display solution, we want to offer an overview for those that may be less familiar with wireless display technology – what wireless displays are, what differentiates wireless display solutions, and how wireless displays are shaping the future of meetings and collaboration at the crossroads of our digital and interpersonal lives.

 What is a wireless display?

-A wireless display is any type of display – i.e. flat panel LED, LCD, projector, video wall, etc. – that can be accessed wirelessly from a separate device – such as a laptop, tablet or smartphone.
+A wireless display is any type of display – i.e. flat panel LED, LCD, projector, video wall, etc. – that can be accessed wirelessly from a separate device – such as a laptop, tablet, or smartphone.
 The vast majority of the wireless display solutions available in the market operate over standard IP networks like WiFi.
 In other words, users join the WiFi network that the wireless display is attached to in order to connect.
 In general, today’s enterprise wireless display solutions are separate consoles or dongles that plug into existing displays to make the displays wirelessly accessible.
-Learn more about Solstice, our wireless display solution.
+Learn more about Mersive’s wireless display solution, Solstice.